-Believe it or not, there is a twenty-foot-long, thin-walled, tightly coiled duct within the scrotum that collects sperm from the seminiferous tubules, where sperm are manufactured, called the epididymis.
+Believe it or not, the epididymis is a twenty-foot-long, thin-walled, tightly coiled duct within the scrotum that collects sperm from the seminiferous tubules, where sperm are manufactured.
 It’s a crescent-shaped duct that runs longitudinally along the back of the testis and as its walls become thicker and straighter it becomes the vas deferens.
 While sperm are passing through the epididymis, they mature and gain movement.
 In some men, the epididymis becomes blocked, preventing sperm from entering the vas deferens and getting into the ejaculate.
-A blockage can occur on either one side or on both sides.
+A blockage can occur on one side or on both sides.
 This blockage may be natural or may be caused by a hernia or hydrocele repair.

 If a man has an epididymal obstruction on one side, he may suffer a lowered sperm count.
 If a man has epididymal obstructions on both sides, this will lead to azoospermia (a zero sperm count).

 Your doctor can actually feel an epididymal obstruction when he performs a physical exam.
 During examination of the ductal structures, the epididymis may feel as though it is dilated and hardened.
 Generally, it is flat in the middle and cannot be felt.
 What this means is that if you have a dilated and hardened epididymis it may indicate a blockage.

 If an epididymal obstruction is suspected in a man with no sperm in the ejaculate, you might have to undergo other tests to try and correct the problem.
 (Please refer to the section on azoospermia.)